genomicepidemiology/evergreen/README.md

 ```

 _Output_
-The default output is a list of templates and corresponding newick trees that were inferred in the current run.
+The output is a list of templates and corresponding newick trees that were inferred in the current run.
+The scripts also collects the cummulated results (newick trees, phylip distance matrices) in a zipped tar archive, accompanied by a table with all isolates in the database.

 ###### Test data